The Broken Pencil Zine Awards: Celebrating international zine and self-publishing excellence since 2017.

 - $100 for each category winner

 - Best Overall Zine gets an additional $400

-- Stickers to put on their zine indicating they are a winner (category finalists get stickers too!)
+- Zine awards stickers to put on their zine indicating they are a winner (category finalists get stickers too!)

 - Winning creators will also be profiled in Broken Pencil Magazine and on brokenpencil.com, along with excerpts from their winning zines.

 - Winning zines and nominees are sold on the Broken Pencil Zine Store, which we exhibit, bundle and sell on their behalf at zine fairs, stores and libraries.

 - You can submit up to three zines.

 - Broken Pencil Zine League Members may enter up to three zines free of charge.

 - Submit and pay for your entries here: https://brokenpencil.submittable.com/submit/223977/bp-zine-awards-2022